-The average speed is displayed "kmh" (except for the UK).
-The average speed is the total distance divided by total time (with the key in "ON" position) since the last set to zero.
+This display shows the average speed since it was last reset.
+The average speed is calculated as the total distance traveled divided by the total time the key has been in the "ON" position since the last set to zero.